 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 It has also been clarified how entities use measurement techniques and inputs to develop accounting estimates.
-The amendments are effective for annual reporting periods beginning on or after 1 April 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+The amendments are effective for annual reporting periods beginning on or after April 01, 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.

-The amendments are not expected to have a material impact on the Company's financial statements.
+The amendments does not have a material impact on the Company's financial statements.